A set of the most commonly used expressions that you can use in your Flows.

 Convert an Excel Number into a Date

 Excel displays the dates as expected but stores them in a number format.
 This number is the elapsed days since the 1st of January 1900.
 You must first create that date and add the days to that date to convert it into a date—one note.
 You need to remove one day; otherwise, you’ll get the next day of the date.
 The reference date is the value “1” and not “0,” so adding those days will result in one extra day that we need to remove.

 Note: I noticed recently that the date calculation shifted one value down again.
 After checking with Excel, the reason is apparent.
 Microsoft corrected the bug/feature that incorrectly classified 1900 as a leap year.
 Microsoft wrote about Excel, but apparently, they fixed it in Power Automate.
 So instead of one down, we have to decrease 2 to compensate for Excel’s bug/feature.

 Convert a Date into an Excel Number

 Excel stores the dates in a number format, so it may be helpful to convert them.
 It works in the opposite direction as the expression above, where we calculate the number of days elapsed since the reference date and return it as the number to be stored.
 We’re using the ticks function with a different reference date, hence the additions and subtractions that you see.
 I explain the formula below in detail if you want to understand each segment and its math.

 How to use the expressions

 There’s no big trick in how to use them.
 You can copy and paste them into your Flows.
 If you need help or something is not working as expected, let me know.
-You can also check our articles on Microsoft Power Automate to learn more about the tool and know-how to create your own.
+You can also check our articles on Microsoft Power Automate to learn more about the tool and the know-how to create your own.
 I encourage you to download the templates and adapt them to your needs.
 Don’t worry about attribution.
 It’s not necessary, but I appreciate it if you do.